cu-swe4s-fall-2019/best-practices-shla9937/README.md

 Updated the basic_test.sh file to test for the presence of a file.

 Fixed the style.py file to adhere to Pep8 standards.

+Tried to put in some new tests into basics_test.py, but couldn't quite figure out how to use flags inside on an object.